 Only three recent studies, all conducted by behaviour analysts interested in behavioural observations for applied, behaviour change purposes with human populations, have attempted to simulate data sets and compare some aspect of pinpoint and one-zero sampling methods (Devine et al., 2011; Rapp et al., 2008; Wirth et al., 2014).
 In two of these studies (Devine et al., 2011; Rapp et al., 2008), limited simulations were produced via the rolling of die and pinpoint sampling was compared to a type of one-zero sampling, partial interval recording (PIR; the same as our one-zero sampling procedure), in which the response only need occur at any point during an observation interval to be recorded.
 In both studies, pinpoint sampling generally outperformed one-zero sampling for the detection of duration responses, with some variation in the ability of PIR to accurately detect frequency responses compared to pinpoint sampling and continuous recordings.
 Wirth et al., is the only other study to date to use extensive computer-generated simulations to examine differences between pinpoint and one-zero sampling methods, in their case both PIR and whole interval recording (WIR), where the duration response must occur during the entire observation interval to be recorded.
 Like our study, they generated 100 simulations, and found pinpoint sampling to be more accurate (less biased) than PIR or WIR, which overestimated and underestimated cumulative event durations, respectively.
-One limitation of their simulation was that it used a truly randomized rather than block structures for the simulated responses, as ours did, which more directly limits the applicability of their simulation to real-world behaviours (behavior is rarely, if ever, truly random).
+One limitation of their simulation was that it used a truly randomized rather than block structure for the simulated responses, as ours did, which more directly limits the applicability of their simulation to real-world behaviours (behavior is rarely, if ever, truly random).
 Regardless, their results were similar to our study in that pinpoint sampling was generally less biased than one-zero sampling methods.

 Which behavioural method is most appropriate for my study?

 Pinpoint sampling has not been recommended for measuring frequency (event) responses, particularly those of low occurrence (Altmann, 1974; Lehner, 1998).
 However, in our simulation this method was accurately able to detect low occurrence (<1%) frequencies.
-Therefore, the use of pinpoint sampling to measure any event responses, regardless of their frequency of occurrence, appears to be a viable option if large amounts of behavioural data is collected.
+Therefore, the use of pinpoint sampling to measure any event responses, regardless of their frequency of occurrence, appears to be a viable option if large amounts of behavioural data are collected.
 Similarly, one-zero sampling methods are often preferred as an observational method because of the ease with which behaviours can be observed, recorded, and assessed for Interobserver Agreement (IOA; Cooper et al., 2019; Poling et al., 1995).
 The same can also be said for pinpoint sampling, which provides an equally user-friendly research method when compared to continuous (focal) recordings.
 In addition, researchers attempting to account for under- or over-estimates of one-zero recordings have devised different sampling methods, including partial, whole, occurrence, and nonoccurrence interval (one-zero) recordings.
 Still, the difficulty here is that, if pinpoint sampling provides a more accurate representation of behavioural occurrence, then the solution should be to adopt this method rather than adjust a less accurate one-zero recording method.